JDS-Development/Pressure-cooker-challange/README.md

 For the technologies we will be using:

+Flutter or React native
 - Flutter: The reason why we will be using flutter is because we can make a good mobile (phone and tablet) application in one go.
 This also saves alot of time in general because this framework is cross platform.
 This way we can create 1 app for Android and IOS.
+- React native
+  - Easier to learn
+  - Takes less time to program
+  - Is used by big companies
+  - Developing in JavaScript

 # Solution